uswitch/bifrost/README.md

 ## Usage

-bifrost can be run directly from a checkout of the project by using leiningen.
 The app requires some basic configuration, namely ZooKeeper configuration to connect to Kafka and AWS credentials to store baldr-files on S3.
-The project contains an example configuration in `etc/config.edn.example`.

-     $ lein run -- --config ./etc/config.edn

-To run the app in production, we recomment building an uberjar and run that on the app server.

-    $ lein uberjar
-    $ java -jar target/*-standalone.jar --config /opt/uswitch/bifrost/etc/config.edn
+See `scripts/start-bifrost.sh` for the location of the configuration file which is based on the template provided in `etc/config.edn.example`.

 The Java temp-dir is used for storing baldr-files locally before uploading them.
 Files are removed upon succesful upload and program exit.
-To change the temp-directory, override `java.io.tmpdir`.
+To change the temp-directory, override `java.io.tmpdir` in `scripts/start-bifrost.sh`.

 Logging is done through logback.
-To configure logback, please set `logback.configurationFile`.
+To configure logback, please set `logback.configurationFile` in `scripts/start-bifrost.sh`.
 The logback configuration is only respected for uberjars. sl4j is used in development.

 Here's a complete example of configuring and running an uberjar in